AmielCyber/AmielCyber/README.md

 Hi!
 My name is Amiel.
 I am a Software Developer passionate about developing full-stack applications.
 Currently I am building backend service with ASP.NET and C# and building frontend UIs with Angular and TypeScript/JavaScript.
 I enjoy working on either stack or both if needed.
 I am also knowledgeable in Java (similar to C#) and Spring (similar to ASP.NET).
 My next personal backend project will be in Java with Spring Boot.

 In my spare time, I enjoy exploring restaurants, coffee shops, hiking spots in San Diego.
 I also enjoy reading books.
-The current books I am reading are Mistborn Era II *Shadow of Self* by Brandon Sanderson and *The Fall of Hyperion* by Dan Simmons.
+The current books I am reading are Mistborn Era II *Shadow of Self* by Brandon Sanderson and *Dune* by Frank Herbert.

 ### 🧰 Current Languages and Tools
 <div style="display: flex; flex-wrap: wrap; gap: 5px">